 Hair Dye works with the chemicals opening up the hair shaft and allowing the colours in to dye the hair.
 They are packed with various combinations of chemicals and can leave your hair dry, brittle and even frizzy.
 It can even cause a reaction on your scalp and is sometimes associated with hair loss.

 The first step before using any hair dye is to do a patch test on a small part of your skin to ensure that there is no reaction.
 Use good products after understanding the chemicals that they contain and take help from professionals for the application.
-Protect your hair from heat so that it does not dry out, and use a colour protect shampoo like Head and Shoulders Lemon Fresh.
+Protect your clean hair from heat so that it does not dry out, and use a colour protect shampoo like Head and Shoulders Lemon Fresh.
 You can also bring in the use of conditioners with the Head and Shoulders 2 in 1 Cool Menthol shampoo and conditioner.

 Hair Fall Due To Hormonal Issues

 This is a tricky one as it works behind the scenes.
 Moments in your busy life can cause hormonal fluctuations which directly affects your scalp and hair.
 Menopause for example, lowers oestrogen and progesterone that leads to thinning of your hair.
 Stress can cause a spike in cortisol which is often to linked to hair loss.

 Identifying hormonal changes might require medical intervention.
 But you can do things on your own as a hair problem solution.
 Reduce your stress levels, use gentle hair products, hydrate, eat a healthy mix of grains, fruits and veggies, and lead an overall healthier lifestyle.